ekawabata/evaluate_qbaconfound/README.md

       Applies Monte Carlo QBA with a prior distribution for the intercept of logistic regression.
-    - [Apply MCQBA to NHANES example using inaccurate priors.do](./Applied%20example/Monte%20Carlo/Apply%20MCQBA%20to%20NHANES%20example%20using%20inaccurate%20priors.do):
+    - [Apply MCQBA to NHANES example using inaccurate priors - piM.do](./Applied%20example/Monte%20Carlo/Apply%20MCQBA%20to%20NHANES%20example%20using%20inaccurate%20priors%20-%20piM.do):
-      Applies Monte Carlo QBA using inaccurate priors.
+      Applies Monte Carlo QBA using inaccurate priors with a prior distribution for the marginal prevalence.
   - [**Bayesian/**](./Applied%20example/Bayesian/)
     - [ApplyBayesianQBAToNHANESExample.R](./Applied%20example/Bayesian/ApplyBayesianQBAToNHANESExample.R):
       Applies Bayesian QBA with a prior distribution for the intercept of